Practice Memoir with Flashcards, Spelling and Quizzes

 The noun 'memoir' has its etymological origins in French.
 It is derived from the Old French word 'memoire,' which comes from the Latin term 'memoria,' meaning 'memory' or 'remembrance.'
 In essence, a memoir is a written account of a person's own life experiences, drawing upon their memories and recollections.
 It often focuses on a specific period, theme, or aspect of their life, providing insights, reflections, and personal perspectives.
 The etymology of 'memoir' underscores its fundamental connection to memory and the act of preserving and sharing personal memories through the written word, enabling individuals to leave a lasting record of their life for themselves and future generations.

-Quiz: Find the meaning of memoir
+Find the correct meaning of the noun memoir:

 Try Again!